-Visit the NEW Capybara Chillout at Clearwater Marine Aquarium!
+Capybaras are BACK for the Summer at Clearwater Marine Aquarium!

-Lucky for us, capybaras have landed in Tampa Bay and you can see them up close at Clearwater Marine Aquarium at the new Capybara Chillout.
-Brian Braitsch, President and CEO of Amazing Animals, Inc., is introducing three 9-week-old capybaras to guests at the aquarium now through July 7, and you definitely don’t want to miss out!
-We had the chance to get a sneak peek of the experience and talk to Brian about capybaras and what makes them so unique.
+From May 24-July 20, 2025, you can see these lovable little rodents up on the fourth floor at Clearwater Marine Aquarium at the Capybara Chillout.
+Brian Braitsch, President and CEO of Amazing Animals, Inc., is introducing four 9-week-old capybaras (one girl and three boys) to guests at the aquarium, and you definitely don't want to miss out!
+We had the chance to get a sneak peek of the experience and talk to Brian about why he decided to bring the capybaras back to CMA.

 What are Capybaras?